 Therefore, the set of parameters fit by \fgb are thus : $\beta =\left[ \beta_s, c_s, \nu_c, \beta_f \right]$ and are assumed to be spatially variable in the sky.

-Finally, being the frequency maps are pixillated at the common N$_{{\rm{side}}} =256$ resolution, we perform the parameter estimation on pixel regions defined from a the larger pixel locations selected from the N$_{{\rm{side}}} =64$ HEALPix grid.
+Finally, as the frequency maps are pixillated at the common N$_{{\rm{side}}} =256$ resolution, we perform the parameter estimation on pixel regions defined from the larger pixel locations selected from the N$_{{\rm{side}}} =64$ HEALPix grid.
 Thus, each parameter estimate is obtained by considering a subset of 16 pixels.

-We run separately \fgb for the 4 datasets described in \autoref{sec:ff}, i.e. encoding the North and South coarse and fine resolution maps.
-Each run was performed on a local machine and took 50 minutes for the North maps, and 30 min for the South ones, (as the former dataset presents a larger footprint than the latter).
+We run separately \fgb for the 4 data sets described in \autoref{sec:ff}, i.e. encoding the North and South coarse and fine resolution maps.
+Each run was performed on a local machine and took 50 minutes for the North maps, and 30 min for the South ones, (as the former data set presents a larger footprint than the latter).